-- Ensure that the expectations and instructions are shared with are in accessible documents.
-Look at the Accessibility Checklist for more information. - Build scaffolding into your assignments, so that you have a chance to check in with learners and support their progression.

-• Provide students with multiple ways of communicating their learning.
+- Ensure that the expectations and instructions are shared with are in accessible documents. - Build scaffolding into your assignments, so that you have a chance to check in with learners and support their progression. - Provide students with multiple ways of communicating their learning.
 For example, instead of the assignment being a written paper students could have the choice of an audiovisual presentation, podcast, or paper.
 This provides different ways for learners to show their achievement of the learning outcome.